modelsbymike3d/arbootcamp-site/_guides/general/3d-for-augmented-reality.md

 - [Effect House texturing](https://effecthouse.tiktok.com/learn/guides/textures-and-materials/standard-pbr/)
 - [Meta Spark texturing](https://sparkar.facebook.com/ar-studio/learn/tutorials/working-with-textures-and-materials)

+Now we could skip using image textures and just use solid colors.
+That does work and might be what you want depending on the filter you are creating, but image textures can really take your creation to the next level.

+### Add a material

+Now before we can add image textures to our model it needs at least one material.
+You can assign multiple materials to your model and have them assigned to different parts of the mesh, but make sure you have at least one material to start.

 ### Texture types

 Each of the social AR platforms follows a PBR channel packing schema for their materials, but they each pack channels differently.
 We'll go over the base maps here and then go over how they pack them together.
 For each texture type I'll be including a sample image of ["Painted Metal 02"](https://www.cgbookcase.com/textures/painted-metal-02) from cgbookcase, an excellent resource for textures.